Framework-agnostic Semantically-aware Global Reasoning for Segmentation

 \section{Conclusion}

 To summarize, we propose a novel component that learns to semantically group image features into latent tokens and reasons between them using self-attention.
-The losses we propose allow our latent representations to distinguish between individual connected components of a semantic class.
+The losses we propose allow our tokens to distinguish between individual connected components of a semantic class.
 We also propose new metrics to demonstrate that our latent tokens are meaningful and semantically interpretable at both class- and instance-levels.
-Moreover, we achieve competitive performance compared to the state-of-the-art using CNN backbones on semantic segmentation.
-We have also demonstrated that we learn a rich set of features that can be transferred to downstream object detection and instance segmentation tasks. \paragraph{Acknowledgments} This work was funded, in part, by the Vector Institute for AI, Canada CIFAR AI Chair, NSERC CRC and an NSERC DG and Accelerator Grants.
-Hardware resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute\footnote{\href{www.vectorinstitute.ai/\#partners}{www.vectorinstitute.ai/\#partners}}.
-Additional support was provided by JELF CFI grant and Compute Canada under the RAC award.
-Finally, we sincerely thank Gaurav Bhatt for his valuable feedback and help with the paper draft.
+Morever, we have empirically demonstrated that our component is independent of any backbone or segmentation framework and consistently improves performance when added with these approaches over three datasets and achieves the best performance over similar backbone and frameworks.
+Additionally, the rich set of features learned by our framework can be transferred to downstream object detection and instance segmentation tasks.